eddatasci/unrollment_proj/paper/abstract.md

-In this project we seek to use `R` as an open source platform to provide transparency around how predictive algorithms in higher education are estimated and how decisions made on the basis of these algorithms might affect underrepresented students in higher education.
-Many times decision makers in colleges who use these predictive algorithms do not understand how the predictive models themselves were created nor do administrators have clear sense of the tradeoffs involved in deploying the predictions from these models.
-In the first stage of this project we use publicly available data from the High School Longitudinal Study and a model development framework based on the `tidymodels` package in `R` to evaluate the predictive accuracy of different modeling approaches, including elastic-net logistic regression, random forests, and neural networks.
-In the second stage we simulate the predicted impact of decision frameworks based on the results of predictions from the first stage, with a particular focus on how these results might affect currently marginalized groups in higher education.
-Our talk will emphasize both the development process used in R and the results of our analysis.
+As higher education decision makers increasingly turn to statistical and machine learning algorithms to predict student success, they often do so without a clear understanding of how these algorithms work or the tradeoffs made when basing decisions upon their predictions.
+Of particular concern are hidden biases inherent in an uncritical use of these algorithms that negatively affect already marginalized student populations.
+In this project we use `R` to transparently build a number of predictive algorithms and show how decisions based on their results might affect already underrepresented student groups in higher education.
+We first use publicly available data from the High School Longitudinal Study and the `tidymodels` framework to evaluate the predictive accuracy of different modeling approaches, including elastic net regression, random forests, and neural networks.
+We next use predictions from these models to simulate the impact of various decision frameworks on students, with a particular focus on how currently underrepresented groups in higher education would be affected.
+Our talk will emphasize both the development process used in `R` and the results of our analyses.